Iron Crown Enterprises: Early years and Rolemaster

-In college in the late 1970s, while running a six-year Dungeons & Dragons campaign set in J.R.R.
-Tolkien's Middle-earth, Pete Fenlon, S. Coleman Charlton, and Kurt Fischer began to develop a set of unique house rules; after most of them had graduated from the University of Virginia in 1980, many of the group's principals decided to turn their rules into a business and formed Iron Crown Enterprises (ICE), named after a regalia of Middle-earth.
-Besides Fenlon and Charlton, the original ICE also included Richard H. Britton, Terry K. Amthor, Bruce Shelley, Bruce Neidlinger, Kurt Fischer, Heike Kubasch, Olivia Johnston, and a few others.
-The company originally only had a few full-time staff, relying on volunteer work from the other founders.
-But as income increased, it brought more on as employees.
+Pete Fenlon was running a six-year Dungeons & Dragons campaign set in Middle-earth while he was attending college in the late 1970s, when he started developing unique house rules with S. Coleman Charlton and Kurt Fischer.
+After graduating from the University of Virginia in 1980, they wanted to make a business out of their special game rules, so they founded Iron Crown Enterprises (ICE), named after a regalia from Middle-earth.
+Aside from Fenlon and Charlton, ICE originally included Richard H. Britton, Terry K. Amthor, Bruce Shelley, Bruce Neidlinger, Kurt Fischer, Heike Kubasch, and Olivia Johnston, amongst others.
+The company originally only had a few full-time staff, relying on volunteer work from the other founders until income increased and they could be brought on as employees.

-ICE quickly published three products: Arms Law (1980), The Iron Wind (1980), and Manassas (1981).
-Arms Law was the first release of the house rules from the University of Virginia days, and thus became the start of Rolemaster, although at that time Rolemaster was not seen as a standalone RPG but was offered as an alternative combat system for AD&D. The Iron Wind was a system-generic campaign centered on a fantastic island, and although it was unsupplemented for years it would eventually be recognized as the first release in ICE's Loremaster campaign setting.
-Manassas was an American Civil War-era wargame set in ICE's home state of Virginia.
+ICE soon published its first three game products: Arms Law (1980), The Iron Wind (1980), and Manassas (1981).
+Arms Law was the first release including the house rules from the University of Virginia days, which began Rolemaster as an alternate system for combat in AD&D rather than a standalone role-playing game.
+The Iron Wind was a campaign for any fantasy role-playing game taking place on a fantastic island, and although it did not receive supplements, for years it would come to be considered the first release from ICE in their Loremaster campaign setting.
+Manassas, by Rick Britton, was a wargame set during the American Civil War in the ICE home state of Virginia.

-ICE began by publishing a series of rules supplements, beginning with Arms Law, which were intended to serve as modular add-ons to other RPG systems offering greater detail.
-This was followed by Spell Law (1982), Character Law (1982), and Campaign Law (1984).
+ICE's series of rules supplements, beginning with Arms Law, were intended to serve as modular add-ons to other RPG systems offering greater detail.
+Arms Law was followed by Spell Law (1982), Character Law (1982), and Campaign Law (1984).
 In time, these supplements were tied together to form an RPG system of their own, Rolemaster.
 Concurrent with the rules supplements, ICE began releasing world campaign content materials in what was originally called the Loremaster series, beginning with The Iron Wind.